Skip to content

 ) -> dict[str, GeneratedFile]

-Build the virtual FS for the generated client project.
+Build the virtual FS for a single-mount generated client project.

 Parameters: